What is Antibiotic Resistance?

 Microbiologists continue to study resistant strains to understand the mechanisms they use and find novel ways to combat them.
 Novel drugs are created to attack bacteria through different mechanisms that are safe for humans and animals.

-This is where Lavengel comes in – even though it isn’t a “drug.”
+This is where Lavengel comes in – even though it isn’t a typical “drug.”
 Because of Lavengel’s make-up, it is both hydrophobic and hydrophilic.
 That means it can cross lipid bilayers easily to penetrate deep into the skin and treat common wound infections.

 Once it encounters bacterial cells, it can penetrate the cell wall and allow antioxidants to flush the intracellular space.
 This creates a double attack on the cell.
 Not only is the cell wall damaged, but the internal functioning of the bacteria is compromised.